Codenator81/modxTwigTemplateEngine/core/components/modxtwig/twig_plugins/twig/doc/templates.rst

 .. note::

-    If you want to get a dynamic attribute on a variable, use the :doc:`attribute<functions/attribute>` function instead.
+    If you want to access a dynamic attribute of a variable, use the :doc:`attribute<functions/attribute>` function instead.

 Global Variables